 Paleontology Field Program

-Digging for fossils at Glenrock, Wyoming
+"Triceratops Gulch" at Glenrock, Wyoming

 If you're tired of sitting in an armchair, reading about the adventures of others and ready to get your hands dirty the Field Paleontology Program is for you.
 Morrison Natural History Museum has partnered with the Glenrock Paleon Museum in Glenrock, Wyoming to offer the fossil expedition experience of a lifetime.